 Time: 1-2 hours

-This 3-mile walk, which highlights the life and career of one of Wales' greatest actors, offers an interesting mix of culture, history and dramatic views.
+This 3-mile walking trail, which highlights the life and career of one of Wales' greatest actors, offers an interesting mix of culture, history and dramatic views.
 Information panels are located along this route, providing points of interest on Richard Burton, his childhood and career.

 Although he moved to Taibach at the young age of two, Pontrhydyfen is significant as his birthplace and was frequently re-visited by the star during his Hollywood career.
 Highlights include a walk along the Pontrhydyfen Aqueduct and Railway Viaduct taking in views of the former mining village and the valleys beyond.